capgemini-psdu/cloud-former-alexa/cloud-former-lambda/nodeJS/README.md

 We have created a VoiceOps Skill which allows a user to deploy and manage CloudFormation Stacks from CloudFormation Templates within AWS just by speaking to Alexa; neat, right! :)

-Here is a list of functionality available from the CloudFormer skill.

- * __Create:__ Allows the user to create CloudFormation Stacks from templates stored within the specified S3 bucket, each CloudFormation template is associated with an option number which is provided to alexa when prompted on which stack the user would like to create.
- * __Delete:__ Allows the user to delete running CloudFormation Stacks that have been created by CloudFormer, simply provide alexa the option number associated with the CloudFormation template.
- * __Count:__ Returns a count of the number of templates stored within the specified S3 bucket.
- * __Option:__ Tells the user about the CloudFormation template name and details associated with each option number.
- * __Status:__ Provides the user with an overview of stacks currently residing in CloudFormation and their respective states (only those created by CloudFormer).
- * __List:__ Lists out every CloudFormation template in the S3 Bucket with their associated option number.
- * __Help:__ a basic help system used to get started with the skill.

-Simply ask "Alexa, ask cloud former for help" when speaking to an alexa enabled device, for further assistance with invocations.

 ## Prerequisites

 ### General